How much equity will I get?

 What percentage of equity can you release from your house?

-The amount you can release from your house generally increases with age.
+You can usually borrow between 20% and 55% of the value of your property.
+The percentage you can release from your house generally increases with age.
 The older you are, the more you can release.
 For example, a 55 year old may be able to release up to 24% whereas a 70 year old could release as much as 41%.